-The Company has applied to TDEC for participation in TDEC's Voluntary Cleanup Oversight and Assistance Program with respect to the Company's former manganese processing facility in Covington, Tennessee.
-Pursuant to this program, TDEC will conduct a site investigation to determine the extent of the cleanup required at the Covington facility, however, there can be no assurance that participation in this program will preclude this site from being added to the National Priorities List as a Superfund site.
+The Company has been notified that its former manganese processing facility in Covington, Tennessee is being evaluated by TDEC for a determination as to whether the facility should be added to the National Priorities List as a Superfund site pursuant to CERCLA.
 Groundwater monitoring conducted pursuant to the post-closure maintenance of solid waste lagoons on site, and recent groundwater testing beneath former process areas on site, indicate that there are elevated levels of certain inorganic contaminants, particularly (but not exclusively) manganese, in the groundwater underneath the site.
 The Company has completed closure of the aforementioned lagoons and has completed the remediation of a stream that borders the site.
 The Company cannot predict the outcome of TDEC's investigation of the site and there can be no assurance that the Company will not incur material liabilities in the future with respect to this site.

 The Company has been and is subject to several proceedings related to its disposal of industrial and hazardous waste at off-site disposal locations, under CERCLA or analogous state laws that hold persons who "arranged for" the disposal or treatment of such substances strictly liable for the costs incurred in responding to the release or threatened release of hazardous substances from such sites.
 Current and former owners and operators of such sites, and transporters of waste who participated in the selection of such sites, are also strictly liable for such costs.
-Liability under CERCLA is generally "joint and several," so that a responsible party under CERCLA may be held little. several," so that a responsible party under CERCLA may be held liable for all of the costs incurred at a particular site.
+Liability under CERCLA is generally "joint and several," so that a responsible party under CERCLA may be held liable for all of the costs incurred at a particular site.
 However, as a practical matter, liability at such sites generally is allocated among all of the viable responsible parties.
-Some of the most significant factors for allocating liabilities to persons that disposed of wastes at Superfund sites are the relative volume of waste such persons sent to the site and the toxicity of such waste.
+Some of the most significant factors for allocating liabilities to persons that disposed of wastes at Superfund sites are the relative volume of waste such persons sent to the site and the toxicity of their waste streams.
 Other than the Velsicol Chemical and Morton International proceedings described below (as to which there is insufficient information to make a judgment as to the likelihood of a material impact on the Company's operations, financial condition or liquidity at this time), the Company does not believe that any of its pending proceedings under CERCLA or analogous state laws, either individually or in the aggregate, will have a material impact on the Company's operations, financial condition or liquidity, and the Company is not aware of any such matters contemplated by governmental agencies that will have such an impact.
 However, the Company may be named as a PRP at additional sites in the future, and the costs associated with such additional or existing sites may be material.
 In addition, certain of the Company's facilities have been in operation for decades and, over such time, the Company and other prior operators of such facilities have generated and disposed of wastes which are or may be considered hazardous such as cadmium and mercury utilized in the battery manufacturing process.